 The movie is utterly amazing and is powered by an incredible performance from Quvenzhané Wallis as the six-year-old Hushpuppy.
 Dwight Henry also turns in a terrific performance as Wink, both of whom are first-time actors and residents of the Louisiana bayou country.
 The film itself is loosely based on the play Juicy and Delicious by Lucy Alibar, which is about a young boy losing his father at the end of the world.
 She co-wrote the film with Benh Zeitlin, who also directed the film as his first feature.

 Luckily, Fox Searchlight has picked up the rights to Beasts of the Southern Wild, and you can probably expect to see it at an art-house theater somewhere near you in the coming months.
 It’s well worth watching and will take you out of your own world, if just for a little while.

 The Upside: This is a beautiful film mired in fantasy and reality with a powerhouse performance from Quvenzhané Wallis.

-On the Side: According to Wikipedia, Hushpuppies are savory, starch-based foods made from cornmeal that is deep fried or baked in small ball or sphere shapes.
+On the Side: According to Wikipedia, Hushpuppies are savory, starch-based foods made from cornmeal that is deep-fried or baked in a small ball or sphere shape.
 And yes, they are very delicious (though not juicy).